Give us a call now for an immediate match with a local pro.

 It's important to repair or replace your HVAC system when it's broken, but it can also be expensive.
 Thankfully, there are steps you can take to reduce wear and tear on your HVAC.

-Get quotes from three or more HVAC contractors.
+Request estimates from three or more HVAC companies.
 Explain your issues and ask if specialists can inspect your system in person.
-Review each contractor's diagnoses, recommended solutions, estimated cost, warranties, and timeline.
+Review each contractor's diagnoses, recommended solutions, estimated cost, timeline, and warranties.
 Avoid providers that pressure you or demand payment before work.

 In Virginia, HVAC contractors must have a contractor license with an HVAC specialization from the Department of Professional and Occupational Regulation.
 A valid Master HVAC Tradesman License (which has its own education and experience requirements) is necessary to apply.
 Licenses be class A, B, or C.

-It’s important to know what the work process will look like.
-For HVAC repairs, the company should detail the particular parts that need replacement and why.
-Confirm that your technician will clean and test your system afterward to make sure everything is operating properly.
-When replacing your HVAC, ask the provider to explain the new brand, model, features, estimated installation time, and energy efficiency.
-Before work starts, be sure you understand how your provider will determine the right system size for your home and what the price will be.
+Make sure you understand the details of any project before it begins.
+If HVAC repairs are required, have your provider specify which parts require replacement and why.
+Confirm that your technician will clean and test the entire system after the repair to ensure that everything works.
+When getting a replacement, ask the contractor to explain the new HVAC system estimated installation time, model, brand, features, and energy efficiency.
+Before starting the project, you should understand how your provider will size the system appropriately for your home and the price you'll pay.

 You should have your HVAC system inspected about twice annually.
 After the inspection, your technician will inform you if any services are needed.
 You should also call a technician if you notice new issues such as unusual smells, leaks, or strange noises.
 If your system has ductwork, it should be inspected every few years.